TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Quality Profile

-A defined group of qualities, [Custom Format](#custom-format) scores, and additional settings that can be assigned to movies, TV shows, and collections.
+A defined group and preferential ordering of qualities, [Custom Format](#custom-format) scores, and additional settings that can be assigned to movies, TV shows, and collections.

 ---